The buns that Popeye the Sailor Man would approve ! Full of fresh green spinach, healthy and full of seeds and nutrients !

 - Add in the rest of the flour (3.5 cups or 6.5 dl flour) little by little while kneading with your hands.
 The amount of flour can vary slightly depending on how ‘wet’ the spinach is, you might use a little less flour than the recipe, or might use a tiny bit more.

-- Knead the dough for about 10 minutes, then cover with a bit of flour and put back in the bowl.
+- Knead the dough for a few minutes, then cover with a bit of flour and put back in the bowl.
 Cover with a clean kitchen towel and let rest for about 30-45 minutes in a hot place, or until the dough has risen to double the size.
 This time depends on how warm your room is, the warmer the quicker.

 Prepare 2 oven racks with baking paper or silicone mats.